leeroybrun/glacier-vault-remove/README.md

 It will remove all archives contained inside the vault, and then remove the vault itself.

+It is intended to work with vaults containing a lot of archives.
+I developed it because my vault contained more than 500'000 archives, and all other softwares crashed when I tried to remove all of them.

 This requires boto, you can install it like this :

 ```shell